-Dr. Nicola Guess is a lecturer (assistant professor) at King's College London with a PhD from Imperial College London.
+Dr. Nicola Guess is a senior lecturer (associate professor) at the University of Westminster, a Research Fellow at King’s College London and outgoing Head of Nutrition at the Dasman Diabetes Institute in Kuwait.
+She has a PhD from Imperial College London.
 Her primary research interests are in the prevention and management of type 2 diabetes.
 She is a recognised world-expert in the effect of nutrition on the pathophysiology of type 2 diabetes.

 Contact Nicola: email@example.com

 Dr Rona Antoni is a registered dietitian and nutrition research scientist at the University of Surrey.
 Her primary research interests include intermittent fasting (e.g. the 5:2 diet, time-restricted feeding) and the health effects of dietary fat.